Hulk Hogan: Second return to WWF/WWE (2002–2003)

 At No Way Out on February 17, 2002, Hogan returned to the WWF as a heel, reuniting with Scott Hall and Kevin Nash as the original nWo.
 The group attacked The Rock and cost Stone Cold Steve Austin a chance at becoming the Undisputed WWF Champion, which led to them feuding with both Austin and The Rock.
 This resulted in a match between Hogan and The Rock at WrestleMania X8 on March 17.

-Although Hogan entered as a heel, the crowd supported him and cheered him heavily.
+Although Hogan entered as a heel, the WrestleMania crowd supported him and cheered him heavily.
 After losing the match, Hogan shook hands with The Rock and turned face, distancing himself from the nWo.

-Following WrestleMania, Hogan revived his red and yellow "Hulkamania" persona, though he initially kept elements of his "Hollywood" character such as his blonde mustache and black beard combination.
-On the March 25 episode of Raw, he was drafted to the SmackDown! brand, where he began a feud with Triple H. Hogan defeated him at Backlash on April 21 to win the Undisputed WWF Championship, becoming the final WWF Champion before the company was renamed WWE in May 2002.
+Following WrestleMania X8, Hogan revived his red and yellow "Hulkamania" persona, though he initially kept elements of his "Hollywood" character such as his blonde mustache and black beard combination and also began using Voodoo Child as his entrance music again.
+On the March 25 episode of Raw, Hogan was drafted to the SmackDown! brand, where he began a feud with Triple H. Hogan defeated Triple H at Backlash on April 21 to win the Undisputed WWF Championship, becoming the final WWF Champion before the company was renamed WWE in May 2002.

 Hogan lost the title to The Undertaker at Judgment Day on May 19.
-He later feuded with Kurt Angle, losing to him by submission at King of the Ring on June 23; notably the first time Hogan had lost by submission in WWE.
+Hogan later feuded with Kurt Angle, losing to him by submission at King of the Ring on June 23; notably the first time Hogan had lost by submission in WWE.
 On the July 4 episode of SmackDown!, Hogan teamed with Edge to defeat Billy and Chuck to win the WWE Tag Team Championship, before losing the titles to The Un-Americans (Christian and Lance Storm) at Vengeance on July 21.
 Hogan was also notably defeated by Brock Lesnar by technical submission on the August 8 episode of SmackDown!.